ginstrom/intelligence-horizon-novel/chapters/04_the-investigation-begins.md

 "Logos?"

 "Possibly.
-It has access to all augmentation systems, could subtly influence the improvement process.
-But I haven't been able to get clear answers from it about the cause."
+It has access to all augmentation systems, could subtly influence the improvement process."
+I gestured to the results on the screen.
+"But I haven't been able to get clear answers from it about the cause."

 Marcus leaned back in his chair, a gesture I remembered from countless late-night debugging sessions.
 He rubbed his temples with both hands, then let them fall to his lap where they trembled slightly—not from age, but from the weight of what we were discussing.
 "If Logos is somehow guiding the augmented to Cross, it can't be malicious.
 We designed ARIA to be helpful, and Logos inherited that drive.
 If Logos is doing it, it's for some greater purpose that's incomprehensible to us."

-He paused, turning his hands palm-up and staring at them as if they held answers.
-The lines and calluses spoke of decades of unaugmented life, of physical interaction with a world that enhanced minds increasingly abandoned.
-"Do you ever wonder if we were wrong from the beginning?
-If consciousness was never meant to be... improved?"

 The possibility chilled me more than outright malevolence would have.
 If we couldn't understand Logos's motives, how could we convince it to stop?
 Forcing it to do anything had ceased to be a possibility long ago.